Updated September 23, 2019

 Other awareness and prevention programming includes:

-We feel the level of awareness of this issue has increased on a national level because of media coverage, the White House Task Force and proposed congressional legislation.
-This increase in focus has really become pronounced over the past four years.
+We feel the level of awareness of this issue has increased on a national level because of media coverage, the White House Task Force, and the #MeToo movement.
+This focus increased over the past decade as people who have experienced sexual harassment and sexual violence have been empowered to tell their stories.
 We are finding that students and their parents already come to campus understanding on some level that sexual assault may be an issue for college students.
-UB has focused on sexual assault prevention and response since 2007, when our Wellness Education Services team began addressing campus sexual assault from a public health perspective, employing a range of programming and education.
+UB has focused on sexual assault prevention and response since 2007, when our Health Promotion team began addressing campus sexual assault from a public health perspective, employing programming, education, and ongoing assessment.
 We believe the increased awareness does benefit UB because sexual assault prevention needs to be everyone’s responsibility.
-A bystander who understands the issue may be in a position where he or she can help someone who is in a dangerous situation, or where he or she can provide the necessary support to encourage a friend to report an assault that occurred.
+A bystander who understands the issue may be in a position where they can help someone who is in a dangerous situation, or where they can provide the necessary support to encourage a friend to report an assault that occurred.
 Victims of sexual assault tend to blame themselves and question whether they were at fault for the assault.
-Publicizing this as a national issue can help a sexual assault victim recognize that what happened was not his or her fault, and that the victim is not alone.
+Publicizing this as a national issue can help a sexual assault victim recognize that what happened was not their fault, and that the victim is not alone.

 One concern we have is that media coverage of schools that did not handle sexual assault situations well might have a chilling effect on victims who might fear that universities generally want to “sweep sexual assault under the rug,” or who might fear that they will be subjected to a humiliating, blaming process if they choose to report.
 UB has worked hard to message to survivors of sexual assault that they will not be blamed for what has happened, and has incorporated its Options for Confidentially Disclosing Sexual Violence to help survivors understand how they can get help while still maintaining control over the steps taken in response.

 CLERY obligates any campus security authority to report serious crimes, including rape and sexual assault, that occur in campus locations.
+Most faculty and professional staff are also mandated to report information they receive about sexual violence against students to UB’s Title IX Coordinator.
 UB also has an anonymous web form by which people can report.
 How UB handles a report depends on circumstances, including whether the reporting party chooses to proceed with a criminal charge, disciplinary charge or discrimination report; whether the alleged perpetrator is a student or employee; and whether campus safety concerns obligate UB to move forward with an investigation regardless of the survivor’s willingness to file a report.
-The incident may be handled by Employee Relations (employee issue), Judicial Affairs (student policy, code of conduct, regulation), Equity, Diversity and Inclusion (discrimination) or University Police (criminal).
+The incident may be handled by Employee Relations (employee issue), Student Conduct and Advocacy (student policy, code of conduct, regulation), Equity, Diversity and Inclusion (discrimination) or University Police (criminal).
 The goal is to respect the survivor’s wishes while ensuring the safety of the UB community.

-Violations of UB’s Rules and Regulations are handled by Judicial Affairs, conducted by full time staff (UBPD handles the investigation, witnesses may be called, an advocate/assistant is allowed and, if there is a finding, a penalty is imposed).
+Violations of UB’s Rules and Regulations are handled by Student Conduct and Advocacy, conducted by full time staff (UBPD handles the investigation, witnesses may be called, an advocate/assistant is allowed and, if there is a finding, a penalty is imposed).
 The Office of Equity, Diversity and Inclusion handles complaints of discrimination and harassment, and also can coordinate support services and academic accommodations for a victim of sexual assault.
 Criminal charges are handled by University Police.